-- Before a scheduled promotion, you disclose that you are pregnant.
-Shortly thereafter, the promotion is given to someone else.
+- Before a scheduled promotion, you tell your employer that you are pregnant and your boss assumes that your pregnancy will become a problem and gives the promotion to someone else.

-- You apply for a job for which you are well qualified, and the interviewer tells you that when women get pregnant, it creates “a logistical nightmare” for the company and its clients.
-You don’t get the job.
+- You apply for a job that you are qualified for and the interviewer tells you that when women get pregnant, it is “a scheduling nightmare” for the company and its clients.
+The interviewer knows you are pregnant and you don’t get the job.

-- Your employer starts training all employees, except for you and two other pregnant employees, on new equipment and platforms critical to the future plans of the company.
+- Your employer starts training all employees, except for you and two other pregnant coworkers, on new equipment or software that is very important for the future plans of the company.

-- You work in New York City, and you lost your job because since you got pregnant, you need more bathroom breaks than every other employee.
+- You work in New York City and you lose your job because your pregnancy required you to take more bathroom breaks than everyone else.

 Changes may occur in this area of law.
 The information provided is brought to you as a public service with the help and assistance of volunteer legal editors, and is intended to help you better understand the law in general.
 It is not intended to be legal advice regarding your particular problem or to substitute for the advice of a lawyer.

 Our lawyers are screened and approved – they have all gone through an application and interview process.
 Each lawyer we recommend has been screened for significant experience, knowledge of ethics codes and rules, and law office practices, including customer service skills and handling of fees and billing.

 When you call us, you will be speaking with an attorney.
 One of our attorney referral counselors takes your call and talks with you about your legal question, or reviews your online referral request.
 There is no charge to speak with one of our attorney referral counselors -- we’re here to help.